Gardening 101: How to Start a Flower Garden

 Included in it are water emitters to drip the water into the plants, some drip hose, stakes, tee connectors, and a hose adapter.
 You may want to include a water timer and water pressure regulator, as well as additional water emitters, drip hose, and tee connectors depending on the size of your garden.

-For more details on how to set up an automated watering system, follow my instructions here.
+For a step-by-step tutorial, follow my instructions on how to set up an automated watering system.

 Mulching in the spring will bring you the most benefits.